For those who wear Stoic armor against the world of Absurd,

 Deity Domain Traditional Roots Interpretation

-🌌Iuppiter Optimus Maximus The Cosmos as totality - silent, vast, encompassing Logos, natural law, sublime order Not a deity with will.
+🌌Iuppiter Optimus Maximus The Cosmos as totality - silent, vast, encompassing Logos24, natural law, sublime order Not a deity with will.
 He is the cosmic order, the Stoic ideal.
 Some submit to him; others rebel against him.
 All and everything are within him.
 He is omnipresent.
 Deus sive natura25.
 Governed by infinite cause and effect.

 🔆Sol Invictus Inescapable, blinding, burning truth.
 Sun god of the late Roman Empire.
 It is the sun that shines on Plato’s Cave26.
 The harsh, uncomfortable truth of ☀️Icarus’ wings melting.